• Recipes

 How to freeze garlic

 • Line a large cookie sheet or platter with parchment or wax paper.
 Portion out the garlic in piles which are not touching each other.
-I use a 1 tbsp sized cookie scooper to make this easy, but you can use any size measuring spoon you like.
-I typically cut my 1 tbsp blocks in half after freezing (discussed in the next section).
+I use a 1 tablespoon sized cookie scooper to make this easy, but you can use any size measuring spoon you like.
+I typically cut my 1 tablespoon blocks in half after freezing (discussed in the next section).
 Use a silicon spatula (or similar) to clean up the piles, so they freeze into solid chunks.

 How to freeze garlic